Our Story

 Meet The Chairman

-Calvin Ayre was born in 1961 on a farm near Lloydminster in northern Saskatchewan, Canada.
+Calvin Ayre was born in 1961 on a farm in northern Saskatchewan, Canada.
 Calvin was an excellent student but his family lacked the financial resources to further his post-secondary education.
 Undaunted, he launched his first business, renting a truck and running fresh fruit from British Columbia orchards to his friends up north.
 Calvin earned enough money to pay for his university tuition and went on to earn degrees in business and science.

 Relocating to Vancouver in the early 1990’s, Calvin opened an office service business that offered the city’s only high-speed internet connection.
-His exposure to a number of new internet startup companies led him to launch his own company supplying technology for the nascent online gambling industry.
+His exposure to a number of internet startup companies led him to launch his own company supplying technology for the nascent online gambling industry.
 In time, he formed his own online gambling company and the Bodog brand was born.

-In a few short years, Calvin built the Bodog site into an industry leader.
+In a few short years, Calvin built Bodog into an industry leader.
 He then broke with tradition by expanding the brand’s reach into non-gaming elements, including television production companies, the Bodog Music record label and the Bodog Fight mixed martial arts league.

 In 2017, the Halo Foundation chose to honor Calvin Ayre with their Philanthropist of the Year award in recognition of his years of generous support for local causes, including donating badly needed medical equipment, furthering local students’ education and assisting relief and rebuilding operations in the wake of 2017’s devastating Hurricane Irma.

-On November 14, 2019, His Excellency Sir Rodney Williams, the Governor-General of Antigua & Barbuda, presented Calvin with the Faithful & Meritorious Service Cross Award.
-The Cross is presented to individuals whose efforts have resulted in a transformational improvement of the country.
-Calvin’s efforts have been recognized by the Government of Antigua & Barbuda, which has named him a Special Economic Envoy for the country.
+In 2019, His Excellency Sir Rodney Williams, the Governor-General of Antigua & Barbuda, presented Calvin with the Faithful & Meritorious Service Cross Award.
+The Cross honors individuals whose efforts have resulted in a transformational improvement of the country.